How to: Use Dual Inputs With Input Operators

-Some Data Workflow configurations call for more than one Input operator.
-Let's say you want to filter data based on your end-user's entry in another field of your module.
-To do that, you'd use an Input operator to pull the data from a Data Table and a second Input operator as your "argument."
-You can set this second Input operator to draw data from another component, like the Dropdown component.
+Certain Data Workflow configurations use multiple Input operators.
+For example, when filtering data based on an end-user's input in another field of your module, use one Input operator to retrieve data from a data table and a second Input operator to function as your argument.
+This second Input operator can be configured to extract data from an alternative component, like a Dropdown component.

 Configuration